inv4fee2020/xf_node/README.md

 For the changes to take effect, you will need to restart the nginx service as follows;

         sudo systemctl restart nginx

+### Testing your RPC/WSS endpoint

+The following are examples of tests that have been used successfully to validate correct operation;

+#### RPC

+Copy the following command and update with the your RPC domain that you entered at run time or in the vars file.

+        curl -H "Content-Type: application/json" --data "{\"jsonrpc\":\"2.0\",\"method\":\"net_version\",\"params\":[],\"id\":67}" https://rpc.mydomain.com/

+This should return an output similar to the following;
+>   {"jsonrpc":"2.0","id":67,"result":"51"}

+The 'net_version' result is the chain id for the node e.g. mainnet or testnet, depending on your chosen option.

+#### WSS

+Copy the following command and update with the your WSS domain that you entered at run time or in the vars file.

+        wscat -c wss://wss.mydomain.com

+This should open another session within your terminal, similar to the below;

+        Connected (press CTRL+C to quit)
+        >

+..where you can then enter the following test string;

+        {"jsonrpc":  "2.0", "id": 0, "method":  "eth_gasPrice"}

+This should then return a value similar to the following;

+        Connected (press CTRL+C to quit)
+        > {"jsonrpc":  "2.0", "id": 0, "method":  "eth_gasPrice"}
+        < {"jsonrpc":"2.0","id":0,"result":"0x2e90edd00"}
+        >

 ---